eclipse-kura/kura/README.md

 System Requirements
 -------------------

-Eclipse Kura requires at least Java 8 and OSGi R6.
-All bundles can make use of a Java 8 as execution environment.
-All bundles must be limited to the "compact2" profile of Java.
+Eclipse Kura is compatible with Java 8 (`Bundle-RequiredExecutionEnvironment: JavaSE-1.8`) and OSGi R6.

 Development Model
 -----------------
-Development on Kura follows the [gitflow model](http://nvie.com/posts/a-successful-git-branching-model/).
-Thus, the working copy is in the develop branch, and the master branch is used for releases.
+Development on Kura follows a [variant of the gitflow model](https://github.com/eclipse/kura/wiki/New-Kura-Git-Workflow).
+Development is made on the [develop branch](/eclipse/kura/tree/develop).
+The master branch is not used anymore.

 Getting Started